Starting an Airbnb in your home is easier than you think! Here the ultimate guide to making some extra income by renting out your space with Airbnb.

 People love Apothecary jars.
 These acrylic ones are inexpensive and you can fill them with makeup remover pads and cotton balls.
 I find guests rarely even use them, but they make a big impression, especially in the reviews.

 Provide some treats and breakfast items for your guests.

 You really don’t need to spend more than $5 a booking.
-I usually buy a 500 ml milk, a yogurt, a few oranges and a glass jar of Muesli that I buy in bulk.
+I usually buy 500 ml milk, a yogurt, a few oranges, and a glass jar of Muesli that I buy in bulk.
 We also provide a few water bottles and sodas.
-I find guests usually do not consume much, they may have a soda and a water at most.
+I find guests usually do not consume much, they may have a soda and water at most.

 I also leave a few treats in a cute metal basket next to the Airbnb welcome letter I provide.
 We supply some mixed nuts (they were $1 a bag at the grocery) and chocolate chip granola bars.

 Think about how they will move around the room and what would be useful.
 My first guests really missed not having a small table and they said that they felt worried to spill or make a mess.
 I found this wonderful modern round table and these great grey chairs to match and it fits perfectly in a small space…

 Set a courtesy Quiet Hour.